Chart Color Schemes

 An assessment of population growth drivers in Paralowie reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of November 2025, the estimated population of the Paralowie statistical area (Lv2) is approximately 18,473.
-This figure represents an increase of 969 people since the 2021 Census, which reported a population of 17,504.
-The resident population estimate of 18,163 by AreaSearch, based on the latest ERP data release by the ABS in June 2024 and validated new addresses since the Census date, supports this increase.
-This results in a population density ratio of 2,749 persons per square kilometer, placing Paralowie (SA2) in the upper quartile relative to national locations assessed by AreaSearch.
-The area's growth rate of 5.5% since the 2021 Census exceeds that of its SA3 region at 4.0%, indicating it as a growth leader.
+As of Feb 2026, the estimated population of the suburb of Paralowie is around 18,485.
+This reflects an increase of 981 people since the 2021 Census, which reported a population of 17,504.
+The change is inferred from AreaSearch's resident population estimate of 18,163 following examination of ABS ERP data released in June 2024 and an additional 117 validated new addresses since the Census date.
+This results in a population density ratio of 2,750 persons per square kilometer, placing Paralowie in the upper quartile relative to national locations assessed by AreaSearch.
+Paralowie's growth rate of 5.6% since the 2021 census exceeded the SA3 area's growth rate of 4.0%.
 Natural growth contributed approximately 50.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population